 With the Insurance Company it’s definitely a “Trust but Verify” situation.

-If you are trying to get traditional life insurance, every application at the least is going to have an MIB Check, Prescription Drug Check, and a MVR Check.
+If you are trying to get traditional life insurance, every application at the least is going to have the following checks:

-These 3 reports are usually used to determine if your statements on the application are true.
+These three reports are typically used to determine if your statements on the application are true.

 It should also make sense that the insurance company wants to know about any possible risk – either in your lifestyle, your occupation, or travel habits to un-modernized countries where certain diseases may be prevalent.